 Shawn Marsolais, Founder / Executive Director Blind Beginnings Society

 When most people think about children who are blind or partially sighted, they lower their expectations of what is possible.
 The result?
 Children who are blind or partially sighted often grow up underestimating their abilities and not reaching their potential.
 Blind Beginnings sees things differently.

 Limitless potential is all we see

-Since 2008, Blind Beginnings Society has envisioned a world where seeing things differently inspires limitless potential for BC’s blind and partially sighted children.
+Since 2008, Blind Beginnings Society has envisioned a world where seeing things differently inspires limitless potential for BC’s children who are blind and partially sighted.
 Through educational and experiential workshops, pre-employment training, summer camps, recreational activities and individualized counselling, Blind Beginnings offers these youth opportunities to develop skills, confidence and independence.

 Youth become leaders in the workplace

 With a national unemployment rate of over 75% for blind adults, Blind Beginnings is meeting an urgent need to provide skills training and practical experience for youth who are blind or partially sighted.
 A first-of-its-kind in BC, our Youth Leadership & Pre-employment Program prepares youth who are blind or partially sighted for the transition to work and adult life.
 Youth increase independence and employability through skills training and practical experience.

 Children challenge personal limits to lead active lives

 Through our Adventure Camps & Active Lifestyle Program, children who are blind or partially sighted challenge personal limits, develop new skills and increase physical activity.
 By learning to see their child’s true capacities, parents allow their child to develop undiscovered talents and lead an active life.